Hiraab Imamate: Hiraab-Italy Relations and Sultan Abiker

-Sultan Abiker was killed shortly thereafter by his clan for what was deemed a betrayal of the highest order.
+While Sultan Abiker was returning to Cadale he was killed shortly thereafter by his own clan, for what was deemed betrayal.
+He was replaced politically by Sheikh Daud Abgaal of the principality of Mareeg.

 Questi riferiva che Abubaker, Sultano di Itala e a buon amico dell'Italia, era stato ucciso a tradimento ai primi di marzo da alcuni somali della sua stessa tribù (Abgal) a poche ore di distanza dalla stazione di Itala.